SamarZiadat/charlotte-the-decorator/README.md

 - As a Frequent User, I want to be to view newly added examples of the businesses' portfolio of work.
 - As a Frequent User, I want to be able to check new services the business offers.
-- As a Returning Visitor, I want to be able to contact the business to request a service, ask questions, follow-up on existing communications, or leave feedback.
+- As a Frequent User, I want to be able to contact the business to request a service, ask questions, follow-up on existing communications, or leave feedback.

 ## Design